sahil5812/Nur-prototype/README.md

 Advanced money management

-Multi-symbol support
+Multi-symbol trading

 News filtering

 High-frequency execution

+Machine learning / optimization

-These can be added in future iterations.
+These can be added in future phases.

 🧪 Usage (Demo / Test Environment)

 Open MetaTrader 5

-Attach the provided EA to XAUUSD (M1)

-Enable Algo Trading
+Log in to a demo account

+Keep MT5 running

-Run Python engine:
+Run the Python agent:

-python main.py
+py -3.11 main.py

-The system will:
+The agent will:

+Connect to MT5

-Listen to live market data
+Listen to live market ticks

-Detect EMA200 crossovers
+Compute EMA200

-Send trade commands to MT5
+Wait patiently for valid crossovers

+Execute demo trades when conditions are met

 🔐 Security Note

-No API keys or secrets are stored in this repository
+No API keys or secrets are stored

-All sensitive credentials were intentionally removed
+Uses only the official MT5 Python API

-The project complies with GitHub Push Protection rules
+Fully compliant with GitHub Push Protection rules

+Safe for academic and public repositories

 🎓 Academic / Learning Use